EliteLoser/misc/notes/Theory of All.md

 The geometrical shape that best describes the universe is not regular.
 It’s what we would call “something round”.
 My native language, Norwegian, has a word for it: “runding”.
 Basically “something round”.
 I do not see a perfect circle, I think that would be like chasing Kepler’s epicircles for planetary orbits.
 If you want 3D, just make that round thing an even rounder 3D blob that’s very … round and irregular, sort of like parts of some mountains.
 An interesting future thought experiment is forcing a circle or sphere in a model of the universe and have adaptive inner patterns, just to see what emerges.
 Also try other shapes?
 Shrug.
+I also have had "visions" of sharp spikes.

+2023-08-21: I forgot to mention, when I wrote this a few years ago, that I am quite certain we will learn that our universe is holographic.
+Although last I checked still pseudoscience (then again so are superstrings).

 I cannot give credit for this entry, since the original idea came from someone unknown.
 I agree with him that the currency of the (now quite distant) future will be creativity/imagination.
 My aforementioned childhood hero Einstein once said “Knowledge is nothing compared to imagination” – or something in that general direction – and I think the future societal structures will systemize this.